Call and Provide ROS Services

 B, which are added together when you use the

-sumreq = ROS TwoIntsRequest message with properties: MessageType: 'roscpp_tutorials/TwoIntsRequest' A: 2 B: 1 Use showdetails to show the contents of the message
+sumreq = struct with fields: MessageType: 'roscpp_tutorials/TwoIntsRequest' A: 2 B: 1

 The expectation is that the sum of these two numbers will be 3.
 To call the service, use the following command.
 The service response message will contain a